pforret/blog.splashing/_topic/sport/climbing.md

 ---
 # Sport: climbing

-Climbing is the activity of using one's hands, feet, or any other part of the body to ascend a steep topographical object.
-It is done for locomotion, recreation and competition, and within trades that rely on ascension; such as emergency rescue and military operations.
-It is done indoors and out, on natural and man-made structures.
+Climbing is the activity of using one's hands, feet, or any other part of the body to ascend a  steep topographical object that can range from the world's tallest mountains, to small boulders.
+Climbing is done for locomotion, sporting recreation, and for competition, and is also done in  trades that rely on ascension; such as emergency rescue and military operations.
+Climbing is done indoors and outdoors and on natural  and artificial surfaces.

-Professional mountain guides or rock climbing guides, such as members of the IFMGA, have been known to be a historically significant element of developing the popularity of the sport in the natural environment, and remain so today.

 ## Unsplash photos